CakeDC/migrations/readme.md

 - Unzip or clone this plugin into your app/Plugin/Migration folder or the shared plugins folder for your CakePHP installation.
 - Add the plugin to your app/Config/bootstrap.php using `CakePlugin::load('Migrations')`
-- Run `Console/cake Migrations.migration` to initialized the `schema_migrations` table
+- Run `Console/cake Migrations.migration -p Migrations` to initialized the `schema_migrations` table

 ### Generating your first migration ###